James Roosevelt: World War II

 After Japan's Attack on Pearl Harbor on December 7, 1941, Roosevelt was seated next to his father when the President delivered his Day of Infamy speech.
-He requested assignment to combat duty and was transferred to the Marine Raiders in January 1942, a new Marine Corps commando force, and became second-in-command of the 2nd Raider Battalion under Evans Carlson (Carlson's Raiders) whom Roosevelt knew when Carlson commanded the Marine detachment at the Warm Springs, Georgia, residence of his father.
+Roosevelt requested assignment to combat duty and was transferred to the Marine Raiders in January 1942, a new Marine Corps commando force, and became second-in-command of the 2nd Raider Battalion under Evans Carlson (Carlson's Raiders) whom Roosevelt knew when Carlson commanded the Marine detachment at the Warm Springs, Georgia, residence of his father.
 Roosevelt's influence helped win presidential backing for the Raiders—influenced by the British Commandos—which were opposed by Marine Corps traditionalists.

 Despite occasionally debilitating health problems, Roosevelt served with the 2nd Raiders at Midway in early June 1942 and in the Makin Island raid on August 17–18, 1942, where he and 22 others were awarded the Navy Cross.
-In October, he was given command of the new 4th Raiders, but during training for an upcoming combat operation he became ill enough to be hospitalized by February 1943.
-Beginning in August 1943, he served in various staff positions for the duration of the war.
+In October, Roosevelt was given command of the new 4th Raiders, but during training for an upcoming combat operation, he became ill enough to be hospitalized by February 1943.
+Beginning in August 1943, Roosevelt served in various staff positions for the duration of the war.
 He was attached to and landed with the U.S. Army's 165th Regimental Combat Team, 27th infantry Division during the invasion of Makin on November 20–23 and was awarded the Silver Star by the army.
-He was promoted to colonel on April 13, 1944.
+Roosevelt was promoted to colonel on April 13, 1944.
 He was released from active duty in August 1945 and was placed on the inactive list in October 1945.
-That same month he became a Compatriot of the Empire State Society of the Sons of the American Revolution.
+That same month, Roosevelt became a Compatriot of the Empire State Society of the Sons of the American Revolution.

-Roosevelt continued in the Marine Corps Reserve and retired on October 1, 1959, with the advanced rank of brigadier general.
-Roosevelt suffered from flat feet, and was allowed to wear sneakers while other Marines were required to wear boots.
+Roosevelt remained an inactive member of the Marine Corps Reserve until October 1, 1959, when he received a final promotion to the rank of brigadier general upon fully retiring from the service.
+Because Roosevelt suffered from flat feet, he was allowed to wear sneakers while other Marines were required to wear boots.